s-vincent/photomaton/README.md

 To be able to survive a party, the application should not be shutdown, camera should not be changed...
-To achieve that, the application has some limitations such as clicking on cross/ALT-F4 do not quit the application.
+To achieve that, the application has some limitations such as clicking on cross/ALT-F4 does not quit the application.

 However application propose a set of cheat codes to perform some actions :
 - Holds shift and type AK84: exit the application and remove dummy.dmy;